 Central cord syndrome usually occurs in patients with a narrowed cervical spinal canal (congenital or degenerative) after a hyperextension injury.
 Motor function in the arms is impaired to a greater extent than that in the legs.
 If the posterior columns are affected, posture, vibration, and light touch are lost.
 If the spinothalamic tracts are affected, pain, temperature, and, often, light or deep touch are lost.
 Hemorrhage in the spinal cord resulting from trauma (hematomyelia) is usually confined to the cervical central gray matter, resulting in signs of lower motor neuron damage (muscle weakness and wasting, fasciculations, and diminished tendon reflexes in the arms), which is usually permanent.
 Motor weakness is often proximal and accompanied by selective impairment of pain and temperature sensation.

 Motor loss or sensory loss, or both, usually partial, occurs in the distal legs.
 Sensory symptoms are generally bilateral but usually asymmetric, affecting one side more than the other.
 Sensation is usually diminished in the perineal region (saddle anesthesia).
 Bowel and bladder dysfunction, either incontinence or retention, may occur.
-Men may have erectile dysfunction, and women diminished sexual response.
+Men may have erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
+Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more , and women diminished sexual response.
 Anal sphincter tone is lax, and bulbocavernosus and anal wink reflexes are abnormal.
 These findings may be similar to those of conus medullaris syndrome.

 Sequelae depend on the severity and level of the injury.
 Breathing may be impaired if the injury is at or above the C5 segment.
-Reduced mobility increases the risk of blood clots, UTIs, contractures, atelectasis, pneumonia, and pressure ulcers.
+Reduced mobility increases the risk of blood clots, urinary tract infections Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more , contractures, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
+Patients may have dyspnea or respiratory failure if atelectasis is extensive.
+They may also develop pneumonia.
+Atelectasis is usually... read more , pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more , and pressure ulcers Pressure Injuries Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more .
 Disabling spasticity may develop.
 Cardiovascular instability is common soon after cervical cord injury and is related to neurogenic shock and autonomic dysreflexia that occur in response to triggering events such as pain or pressure on the body.
 Chronic neurogenic pain may manifest as burning or stinging.

 Spinal injuries resulting from trauma are not always obvious.
 Injury to the spine and spinal cord must be considered in patients with

-In elderly patients, spinal column injury must also be considered after minor falls.
+In older patients, spinal column injury must also be considered after minor falls.

 Injury to the spine and spinal cord should also be considered in patients with altered sensorium, localized spinal tenderness, painful distracting injuries, or compatible neurologic deficits.

-Diagnosis of spine and spinal cord injuries includes imaging and assessment of nerve function, including reflex, motor, and sensation.
+Diagnosis of spine and spinal cord injuries includes assessment of nerve function, including reflex, motor, and sensation, and imaging.

-Manifestations of injury may be characterized using the ASIA (American Spinal Injury Association) Impairment Scale or a similar instrument (see Table: Spinal Injury Impairment Scale*).
+Manifestations of injury may be characterized using the ASIA (American Spinal Injury Association) Impairment Scale or a similar instrument (see table Spinal Injury Impairment Scale Spinal Injury Impairment Scale* ).

 Motor function is tested in all extremities.
 Sensation testing should involve both light touch (posterior column function), pinprick (anterior spinothalamic tract), and position sense.
 Identification of the sensory level is best done by testing from distal to proximal and by testing thoracic roots on the back to avoid being misled by the cervical cape.
-Priapism indicates spinal cord damage.
+Priapism Priapism Priapism is painful, persistent, abnormal erection unaccompanied by sexual desire or excitation.
+It is most common in boys aged 5 to 10 years and in men aged 20 to 50 years.
+The penis is composed... read more indicates spinal cord damage.
 Rectal tone may be decreased, and deep tendon reflexes may be exuberant or absent.

 Traditionally, plain x-rays are taken of any possibly injured areas.
 CT is done of areas that appear abnormal on x-rays and areas at risk of injury based on clinical findings.
 However, CT is being used increasingly as the primary imaging study for spinal trauma because it has better diagnostic accuracy and, at many trauma centers, can be obtained rapidly.